DennisSchenkel/PP4-Cityfur/README.md

 - Reports of the day
 <br>
 When a Guest checks in, the name of the guests is written down in the according field.
 Once the guest checks out in the evening, the name is crossed out.<br>
-Annotations do better distinguish guest are written down behind the name.
+Annotations do better distinguish guests, are written down behind the name.
 Used are for example GR for Golden Retriever behind Luke or D for Dalmatiner behind Juna.<br>
 <br>
 Information like a different person to pick up a guest or other important information are also written down on the bottom in the report area.<br>
 <br>